Aqmescit Cuma Camisi

+After the opening, it will be the main mosque of Crimea and the spiritual administration of the Muslims of Crimea.

 History

 The Crimean Tatar autochthonous people of Crimea had been facing sought permission to build a mosque on the location of the current site since 1996, but the requests were rejected by the Sevastopol City Council for various reasons (a positive decision was made in 2004, but this was rolled back in 2008), which occasionally proposed to change the location from Yalta Highway 22 to Lugovaya Street 6.
 In January 2008 the Crimean Tatars erected a tent city on the location in protest of the inaction of the council and began to transport around 100,000 limestone pieces to the site.

 When in February 2008 the Economic Court of the Autonomous Republic of Crimea demanded that the city council issue a construction permit for the location along the Yalta Highway, the then head of Aqmescit (Simferopol), Gennady Babenko, declared: